cancerberoSgx/short-jsdoc/short-jsdoc/README.md

 What is missed from that is getting the output class information json and rendering all that in a nice html5 application.
 And of course support the desktop for parsing an entire project.
 This is what this project try to do.

+##Dependencies

+The parser depends on esprima and underscore.
+Can run on the browser or nodejs.

+The html5 web application is built with underscore, jquery, bootstrap and backbone.

 ## TODO: ideas
  * asd